jesee-kuya/groupie-tracker/README.md

 - Range Filter: Filters results between two specified values (e.g., creation year from 1970 to 1980).

-- Checkbox Filter: Filters results based on one or multiple selections (e.g., selecting specific concert locations).
+- Checkbox Filter: Filters results based on one or the number of members(e.g., a band with two members checkbox 2).

 ## Usage